bbiguduk/Swift_language_guide_kr/language-reference/lexical-structure.md

 For the purposes of these rules, the characters (, [, and { before an operator, the characters ), ], and } after an operator, and the characters ,, ;, and : are also considered whitespace.

+If the ! or ? predefined operator has no whitespace on the left, it’s treated as a postfix operator, regardless of whether it has whitespace on the right.
+To use the ? as the optional-chaining operator, it must not have whitespace on the left.
+To use it in the ternary conditional (? :) operator, it must have whitespace around both sides.

+If one of the arguments to an infix operator is a regular expression literal, then the operator must have whitespace around both sides.

 There’s one caveat to the rules above.
 If the ! or ? predefined operator has no whitespace on the left, it’s treated as a postfix operator, regardless of whether it has whitespace on the right.
 To use the ? as the optional-chaining operator, it must not have whitespace on the left.
 To use it in the ternary conditional (? :) operator, it must have whitespace around both sides.

 In certain constructs, operators with a leading < or > may be split into two or more tokens.
 The remainder is treated the same way and may be split again.
 As a result, you don’t need to add whitespace to disambiguate between the closing > characters in constructs like Dictionary<String, Array<Int>>.
 In this example, the closing > characters aren’t treated as a single token that may then be misinterpreted as a bit shift >> operator.